 A polynomial may have distinct decompositions into indecomposable polynomials where where for some .
 The restriction in the definition to polynomials of degree greater than one excludes the infinitely many decompositions possible with linear polynomials.

-Joseph Ritt proved that , and the degrees of the components are the same up to linear transformations, but possibly in different order; this is Ritt's polynomial decomposition theorem.[1][3]
+Joseph Ritt proved that , and the degrees of the components are the same, but possibly in different order; this is Ritt's polynomial decomposition theorem.[1][5]
 For example, .
+In fact, only three kinds of position swap are possible: between monomials; between Chebyshev polynomials; and between — summarized as "Every polynomial can be written as a composition of indecomposables, uniquely up to permutations and units."[6]
+For example:

 Applications